 2. Supplements.
 If you don’t want to read anymore, then just remember this: no supplements have been shown to do IR/MS horses any good.
 That fact, of course, hasn’t deterred any number of supplement makers from coming up with countless “metabolic supplements” to give your horse a hand (and also to put a hand in your wallet or purse).
-IR/MS supplements usually have things like chromium, magnesium, and even cinnamon in them (by the way, I fully support the use of cinnamon, especially in some desserts, but also in some Middle Eastern cuisine, as well as mixed with sugar, then toasted on bread with butter.
+IR/MS supplements usually have things like chromium, magnesium, and even cinnamon in them (by the way, I fully support the use of cinnamon, especially in some desserts, but also in Lebanese Cinnamon Chicken, as well as in cinnamon toast, where it’s mixed with sugar, then toasted on bread with butter.
 I just don’t support its use in horses with IR).
 If you have some extra money that you want to throw away, IR/MS supplements are certainly one place you can do it.

 Insulin resistance is an active area of research and study, not only in horses, but also in people.
 There’s a lot that’s yet to be discovered about the condition.
 For example, in all likelihood, genetic markers for IR will ultimately show up, but even those aren’t likely to provide a simple solution.
 Still, hopefully genetic testing will ultimately help us understand things like what makes ponies be prone to IR/MS, as opposed to Thoroughbreds, who seem to be relatively resistant to the condition.